noe2019/Scrape-Clean-Store-Social-Media-Data/README.md

   - A text editor or IDE for Python scripting (e.g., VS Code, PyCharm).

 ## **Database Design**
-The database schema is based on the provided ER diagram:
+The database schema is based on the following ER diagram:

 ### **Entities and Relationships**
 - **USER**: Stores user information.